d-camacho/100-days-of-nautobot/Day084_Capstone Project Part 5_create_data_table/README.md

 ```

-Here is the final version of `tables.py` with pre-existing code and new code if you did not chose "None" on Day 80 Step 9:
+Here is the final version of `tables.py` with pre-existing code and new code:

 ```python
 """Tables for nautobot_software_cves."""